willhbr/willhbr.github.io/_posts/2024/2024-12-27-solving-sudoku-with-tmux.md

 That's how you might use `if` in a tmux config file.
 It even supports braces (same as any other tmux command) and can be given an `else` block.

-I've you've [actually written a sudoku solver][sigh-solver] you might think of all the optimisations you could make so that it can find the solution to a "hard" sudoku in a reasonable amount of time.
+If you've [actually written a sudoku solver][sigh-solver] you might think of all the optimisations you could make so that it can find the solution to a "hard" sudoku in a reasonable amount of time.
 This project is not about doing things reasonably, so I chose to just enumerate every possible solution, and check if it was solved every time.

 [sigh-solver]: https://github.com/sigh/Interactive-Sudoku-Solver